Podcast: Play in new window | Download

 - How do you manage more than one grade and more than one child?

-- What if you don’t know how to teach math because you don’t even know all the math?
+- What if you don’t know how to teach math because you don’t understand all the math?

-- What if I don’t even like science?
+- What if I don’t even want to do science?

 - Will my eight-year-old get into college one day?